 5. prevailing wages; and

 6. workers’ right to organize.

+conflict timber: “Timber that has been traded at some point in the chain of custody by

+armed groups, be they rebel factions or regular soldiers, or by a civilian administration

+involved in armed conflict or its representatives, either to perpetuate conflict or take

+advantage of conflict situations for personal gain. (...)
+Conflict timber is not necessarily

+illegal.”

+Note: Definition in quotations as used by United Nations Environment Programme

-conversion sources: Roundwood and/or chips produced from conversion of forestland to other land uses.
-Manufacturers cannot include it when calculating certified forest content.
+conversion sources: Roundwood and/or chips produced from conversion of forestland to other land uses resulting in regional forest area decline.

 critically imperiled: A plant or animal or community, often referred to as G1, that is globally extremely rare or, because of some factor(s), especially vulnerable to extinction.
 Typically, five or fewer occurrences or populations remain, or very few individuals (<1,000), acres (<2,000 acres or 809 hectares), or linear miles (<10 miles or 16 kilometers) exist.
 (Further information can be found under Forests with Exceptional Conservation Value in Section 6 – Guidance to SFI 2015-2019 Standards.)